Frequency-redshift relation of the Cosmic Microwave Background: - T-z relation and - v-z relation in SU(2) SU(2)CMB : Theoretical basis

-The quantitative computation of $\theta$ in a situation, where a system of interacting (bound) electrons is immersed into the CMB, is a complex task which we hope to gain more insight about in the future.
+The quantitative computation of $\theta$ in a situation where a system of interacting (bound) electrons of a given number density, invoking a range of frequencies $\nu_l\le\nu\le\nu_u$ for these interactions, is immersed into the CMB, is a complex task which we hope to gain more insight about in the future.